Health Dangers from Lead on the Job

 Lead dust can be brought into your home on work clothes and equipment.
 This is called "take home" lead and it can harm anyone who comes in contact with it.

-If young children live in your home and you work with lead, talk to your doctor about having them tested.
+- If young children live in your home and you work with lead, launder your work clothes separately.

 Who Can Help?

 - Your Employer or Union

 Follow your employer's recommendations for safe cleaning, personal protective equipment and ventilation systems.

 - Your Doctor or other Medical Care Provider

 It is important for your doctor to know about your possible lead exposure even if you do not have symptoms.
 He or she will determine if lead testing is necessary.